marius-wieschollek/passwords/README.md

 ## Features
 #### Easy to use web interface
-Manage your passwords with ease thanks to the modern and clear web interface provided in Nextcloud.
+Manage your passwords with ease in Nextcloud thanks to the modern and clear web interface provided.
-Keep your password collection manageable with folders and tags.
+Keep your password database manageable and accessible with folders and tags.

 #### Modern password generator
 The integrated password generator follows the new [NIST Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).